tiefenauer/ToDo/README.md

 * find out the meaning of life

 # Where can I try it out?
 Oh, yes, I almost forgot.
-You find a running version of the app on [web-app]
+You find a running version of the app [here][web-app]

 # Anything else?
-If you like the App, drop be a line on [blog]
+If you like the App, drop be a line on [my blog][blog]

 [web-app]:http://todo.tiefenauer.info
 [blog]:http://www.tiefenauer.info/?page_id=20